iman-sharifi-ghb/Inductive-Logic-Programming-ILP-using-Prolog-Programming-Aleph-Metagol-in-Maze/README.md

 # Planning in Maze grid world using Prolog

-The same problem has been solved using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/3-Planning%20in%20Maze%20using%20Prolog).
+You can readily find paths from one state (cell) to another state using Prolog in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/3-Planning%20in%20Maze%20using%20Prolog).

 # Planning in Maze grid world using Metagol